Kotlin/anko/doc/ADVANCED.md

 (NotificationManager) getSystemService(Context.NOTIFICATION_SERVICE)
 ```

-In Kotlin, it's just `notificationService`.
+In Kotlin, it's just `notificationManager`.
 The same as for `displayManager`, `sensorManager`, `vibrator`, `layoutInflater` — bindings are available for all services, just try it out!

 ## Configuration qualifiers